 Difficulty: It’s a day trip from the southern Colombian city of Pasto – a 4-hour bus trip each way due to ongoing construction work on the Pan-American highway.
 But if one is enroute to Ecuador, then it’s just a ten-minute bus ride from the bus station at the border town of Ipiales to the church.
 (There’s a baggage check at the bus station.)
 It’s a more convenient stop before or after making the Colombia-Ecuador border crossing.
 There’s an airport in Ipiales.

 Off the Beaten Path Alternatives: there are thousands of stunning churches everywhere in Colombia like the church Senor de los Milagros in the town of Buga just north of Cali.

 Worth it?
 Many people put this church in the top ten things to see in Colombia.
 If one is keen on religious tourism, then yes.
-It only takes a couple hours to tour the site, the church is just too far away from Pasto to merit the trip, but if you’re going to Ecuador you have to pass through Ipiales.
+It only takes a couple of hours to tour the site.
+The church is just too far away from Pasto to merit the trip, but if you’re going to Ecuador you have to pass through Ipiales.
 The church is only a 10-minute taxi drive away and merits the side trip.